 Meet your customer’s expectations and wants

 Just be sure you’re very clear in what you suggest and make your client aware about what you’re offering.

 Include a checkbox in the estimate so that your client can accept your terms, sign, and deliver the confirmation to you.

 Be flexible and adapt

-Be prepared to accommodate changes if your client requests so, but also make clear that major shifts from the agreed conditions will cause a revision of conditions.
+Be prepared to accommodate changes if your client requests so, but also make clear that major shifts from the agreed conditions will likely cause a revision of fees.

 Do not forget the basics

 – Log the time you spend on tasks; these details will be useful in the future as you prepare the next estimate.

 – Use previous estimates as a reference to prepare the current one.

 – In delivering your services, consider the flat fees well, define the scope of your work, and allocate your time carefully.